 Otherwise, the marketing team might be so busy building bridges while the customer service fails to keep it up and grow it.

 A shopper is more than willing to stick with a brand that delivers what it promised.
-Go beyond in creating an excellent customer service experience.
+Go beyond by creating an excellent customer service experience.

 So, what makes up a successful promotional strategy that fosters customer loyalty?